mimi1vx/dotfiles/README.md

-misc
+Miscelanous
 ====

-My misc dot files and scripts
+My misc dot files and scripts largely in bash and py3k